Tanimbar Islands: History

 The Tanimbar Islands were part of the Dutch East Indies.
 During World War II the Dutch sent a detachment of 13 soldiers led by KNIL sergeant Julius Tahija to the town of Saumlaki in the Tanimbar Islands in July 1942.
 Japanese ships entered the bay at Saumlaki on 30 July and small boats were used to get to the jetty.
 The Japanese filed in ranks on the jetty and wanted to march in close order into Saumlaki.
 The garrison opened fire at close range with their two light machine guns.
 The Japanese retreated to their boats leaving several dead on the jetty.
 Subsequent enemy landings, however, were made elsewhere while the Japanese ships opened fire on the defenders’ position.
-Six of the Dutch soldiers were killed and the survivors were driven into the bush.
+Six of the Dutch soldiers were killed and the seven survivors were driven into the bush.
 On 31 July, a vessel carrying an Australian Army contingent arrived at the jetty at Saumlaki, unaware that the town had fallen to the Japanese.
 The vessel was fired on from the shore, and the commander of the landing party was killed.
 The Australians retreated to Darwin.
 Afterwards, the members of the Dutch garrison came under naval gunfire from the Japanese; this inflicted some casualties, and was followed by attacks by Japanese infantry on a wider front.
-Seven surviving members of the garrison then boarded a sailing ship and escaped to Australia.
+The seven surviving members of the garrison then boarded a sailing ship and escaped to Australia.